def670/Xerom-richlist/richlist/chainsync/README.md

 ## 1. Compilation

 To compile you need to first install FPC.
-To do this on Ubuntu, the simplest way is to download the DEB package and install it. the package is available [here](https://sourceforge.net/projects/lazarus/files/Lazarus%20Linux%20amd64%20DEB/Lazarus%201.8.4/fpc_3.0.4-3_amd64.deb/download).
+To do this on Ubuntu: sudo apt-get install fpc

 You will also need to install mysql client lib: **sudo apt install libmysqlclient-dev**

 Then go to the "chainsync" directory and simply do: **fpc -B -Fu"libs/synapse" EtherSync.lpr** You should get and "EtherSync" executable.
-Thats it.
+You will need to initialize your database with: mysql etho < etherchain.sql i recommend https://stackoverflow.com/questions/10769344/create-mysql-database-with-sql-file/10769570 for help with initialization (it helped me)

 ## 2. Installation